 - A poinsettia plant’s botanical name is “euphorbia pulcherrima,” which translates to “very beautiful.”

 - Poinsettias were given the name “poinsettia” by William Prescott.
-After learning the story of Joel’s findings, Prescott renamed the plant after him.
+After learning the story of Poinsett’s findings, Prescott renamed the plant after him.

-- Speaking of Joel Roberts Poinsett, December 12th has been named Poinsettia Day in his honor; December 12th is the day that Mr. Poinsett passed away.
+- Speaking of Poinsett, Dec.
+12 is known as Poinsettia Day in his honor; Dec.
+12 is the day that Mr. Poinsett died.

-- You can find poinsettias in over 100 different colors!
-While prestige red is the most common, you can also find plants whose bracts are white, pink or even gold!
+- Poinsettias come in over 100 colors.
+While prestige red is the most common, you can also find plants whose bracts are white, pink, and even gold!

-- The color of Poinsettia leaves is actually determined by how much light it gets.
-For red leaves, the plants need bright light during the day and pitch black at night (for at least 12 hours).
+- The color of poinsettia leaves is actually determined by how much light the plant gets.
+For red leaves, the plant needs must get bright light during the day and no light at night (for at least 12 hours).

-- Though they are most notably found during the holidays, poinsettias can bloom again after the season is over which makes them perennials!
+- Though they are most commonly seen around the holidays, poinsettias can bloom again after the season is over, which makes them perennials!
 However, getting them to do so requires a ton of care throughout the spring and summer.

 - Contrary to popular belief, poinsettias are not poisonous.
-Research shows that a child would have to eat more than 500 leaves in order to experience really serious effects, but that’s not to say that it won’t make you sick.
-To be safe, it’s best to keep poinsettias away from children & pets.
+Research shows that a child would have to eat more than 500 poinsettia leaves in order to experience really serious effects — but that’s not to say they’re completely harmless.
+To be safe, it’s best to keep poinsettias away from children and pets.